martin-g/maven_search_rs/README.md

 Search for Maven dependency

 Positionals:
   query  The dependency you search for.
-E.g. "wicket-core" or "g:org.apache.wicket AND a:wicket-core"                [string] The syntax is the same as at https://search.maven.org/
+E.g. "wicket-core" or "g:org.apache.wicket AND a:wicket-core"                [string]
+         The syntax is the same as at https://search.maven.org/

 Options:
---version     Show version number                                                                                  [boolean] --format, -f  Define in which format to print dependency. (maven, gradle, gradlekts, lein, ivy, sbt)               [string] [default: "maven"]
+  --version                 Show version number and exit --format, -f [string]     Define in which format to print dependency. (maven, gradle, gradlekts, lein, ivy, sbt).
+Default: "maven"
---help, -h    Show this help                                                                                       [boolean]
+  --check-for-update, -u    Checks whether there is a new version of this tool available and exit --help, -h                Show this help and exit
 ```

 ## Interactive